anthonyckleung/HR-Churn-Analysis/README.md

 3. High working hours per month.
 4. Spent about 5 or 6 years at the company.

-Many of the above factors are associated with low satisfaction level such as #1 and #3.
+Several factors are associated with low satisfaction level such as #1 and #3.